Direct applications to Deakin for Trimester 3 2022 close 30 October 2022

 - risk adviser.

-The Graduate Diploma of Financial Planning is a FASEA-approved course, making it a recognised pathway towards becoming a registered financial planner.
+The Graduate Diploma of Financial Planning is a FAS-approved course, making it a recognised pathway towards becoming a registered financial planner.

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.